CodyCBakerPhD/BBQS-EMBER-docs/user-stories/clip-extractor/story-03-verify-that-a-pose-file-belongs-to-this-video.md

 # Story 3: Verify that a pose file belongs to this video

-**Persona:** Pose estimation researcher; behavioral annotator.
+**Persona:** Scientific researcher using pose estimation as a part of analysis pipeline.

-> As a **pose estimation researcher**, I want the tool to tell me when the pose file I loaded does not match the video I am looking at, so that I do not share or archive a clip whose overlay describes a different recording.
+> As a **scientist using pose estimation**, I want the tool to tell me when the pose file I loaded does not match the video I am looking at, so that I do not share or archive a clip whose overlay describes a different recording.

 **Why it matters.** Pose files and videos get separated.
 Filenames drift, sessions get re-exported, and a `.slp` from one recording is easily dropped onto another.
 An overlay that is subtly wrong is worse than no overlay, because it looks authoritative.